ch-stark/tenreasonsforacmwithgitops/blog.md

 ## 5. Strong Built-in RBAC Support with Centralized Push Model

-Previously, in the ArgoCD push model within ACM, end-users utilized a cluster admin SA to deploy applications.
+Previously, in the Argo CD push model within ACM, end-users utilized a cluster admin SA to deploy applications.
 Now, with the introduction of a new feature, end-users can deploy applications using a customized service account with specific permissions.

 The Managed Service Account, an OCM addon, facilitates seamless management of service accounts across multiple clusters for hub cluster admins.
 The addon agent monitors and rotates the token by controlling the creation and removal of the service account, ensuring security back to the hub cluster.
 Granting permissions to the new service account is achieved through the utilization of the new cluster permission resource.